mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 ## 1 Introduction

-The [Cogniso Speech To Text](https://marketplace.mendix.com/link/component/118590) app service on mendix cloud that enables you to easily convert voice and audio into written text in your web applications.
-The app service contains out-of-the-box Java actions, JavaScript actions, domain models, nanoflows, microflows, and a set of widgets that enable you to build apps to work with the voice and audio to text transcriptions with state-of-the-art speech recognition.
-Also included are whole functionalities and integrations that can be very helpful when building your own voice to text applications.
+The [Cogniso Speech To Text](https://marketplace.mendix.com/link/component/118590) app service on Mendix Cloud that enables you to easily convert voice and audio into written text in your web applications.
+The app service contains out-of-the-box Java actions, JavaScript actions, domain models, nanoflows, microflows, and a set of widgets that enable you to build apps to transcribe voice and audio to text with state-of-the-art speech recognition.
+Also included are whole functionality and integrations that can be very helpful when building your own voice-to-text applications.
 All you need to do is drag and drop items and configure them.

-This app service does the heavy-lifting for you so you do not have to build a voice to text application from scratch.
+This app service does the heavy-lifting for you so you do not have to build a voice-to-text application from scratch.

 Here is an overview of what the CognisoSpeechToText contains: